Boling-Boling Festival: A Colorful Carnival of Creativity in Catanauan

-Crossing the placid waters of the Tayabas River, this aged bridge is a symbol of courage and resilience, having endured natural disasters and wars that shook the Philippines’ soil.
-Despite its fragility, the bridge is still standing strong centuries after its construction.
+Located in Tayabas City, Quezon Province, the stone-arched Malagonlong Bridge is one of the eleven stone masonry bridges in Tayabas City that bear witness to the country’s unique history.
+Crossing the serene waters of the Tayabas River, this ancient bridge symbolizes courage and resilience, enduring natural disasters and wars that have shaken the Philippines’ soil.
+Despite its fragility, the bridge remains standing strong, centuries after its construction.

 RELATED STORIES